-Static electricity remains a major concern that ranges from commercial environments with sensitive electronic equipment, general office areas with a network of personal computers, to the average residential end-use.
-Further advancements in heating and insulation have added to this problem by providing warmer and dryer indoor climates that are ideal for static generation.
+Static electricity remains a major concern that ranges from regulatory requirements for safety environments, such as aviation and maritime, commercial environments with sensitive electronic equipment, general office areas with a network of personal computers, to the average residential end-use.
+Further advancements in heating and insulation cause warmer, dryer indoor climates ideal for static generation.

 The amount of static electricity generated by a material is based on the Triboelectric Scale and is expressed in kilovolts (kV).
-One kilovolt is the equivalent of 1,000 volts.
+One kilovolt = 1,000 volts.
 It is generally accepted that the level of human sensitivity to static electricity is 3,500 volts, or 3.5 kV.
 Fortunately, shocks generated by carpet from higher kV's are generally only a nuisance, and are not damaging to individuals.
 One important factor that will determine static generation is room temperature and ambient relative humidity.
 Studies show that static electricity is generally not discernable until relative humidity drops below 40%.

-Antistatic options can be added to increase or guarantee a carpet's antistatic performance, for example 'no shock' fiber can be mixed into the body yarn, or antistatic chemistry is added to face fiber and carpet backing.
+Antistatic options can be added to increase or guarantee a carpet's antistatic performance, for example 'no shock' fibre can be mixed into the body yarn, or antistatic chemistry is added to face fibre and carpet backing.
 An alternative method for static reduction is the use of topically applied antistatic sprays.
-Topical treatments are incapable of providing permanent static protection and can break down over time causing loss of antistatic performance and also risk accelerated soiling.
+However, topical treatments are incapable of providing permanent static protection and break down over time causing loss of antistatic performance and also risk of accelerated soiling.